 Raw Meat Plus Extras

-So, a raw meat diet is not just OK, it’s the best diet for a Rottweiler!
-It’s important to always top up this diet with vegetables and fruits, too, in order for them to get all the vitamins and nutrients that they need.
+So, a raw meat diet is not just OK; it’s the best diet for a Rottweiler!
+It’s important to always top up this diet with vegetables and fruits to get all the vitamins and nutrients they need.